reedmarkham/poll-position-ui/README.md

 # 🏈 poll-position-ui

-This project deploys a UI using d3 to visualize data from [`poll-position`](`https://www.github.com/reedmarkham/poll-position) by connecting directly to its S3 bucket.
+This project deploys a dashboard web app on AWS using d3 to visualize data from [`poll-position`](`https://www.github.com/reedmarkham/poll-position) by connecting to the API it deploys serving data from S3.

 http://pollpo-pollp-2ndyfzh7dezn-2006059404.us-east-1.elb.amazonaws.com/

-Note that it does not (currently) support a truly responsive layout or mobile usage, but it should render nicely on most web browsers.
+Note that it does not (currently) support a truly responsive layout or mobile usage, but it *should* render nicely on most web browsers.

 ## Folder Structure